shawns1/shawns1CI/specification/dns/resource-manager/readme.md

 ## Getting Started

-To build the SDK for DNS, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To Build the SDK for DNS, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`